tubearchivist/tubearchivist/docs/Settings.md

 - **Embed Metadata**: This saves the available tags directly into the media file by passing `--embed-metadata` to yt-dlp.
 - **Embed Thumbnail**: This will save the thumbnail into the media file by passing `--embed-thumbnail` to yt-dlp.

+## Integrations
+All third party integrations of TubeArchivist will **always** be *opt in*.
+- **returnyoutubedislike.com**: This will get dislikes and average ratings for each video back by integarting with the API from [returnyoutubedislike.com](https://www.returnyoutubedislike.com/).

 # Scheduler Setup
 Schedule settings expect a cron like format, where the first value is minute, second is hour and third is day of the week.
 Day 0 is Sunday, day 1 is Monday etc.